 A drawback for some was Colin Wilson’s declaration of his own talent.
 He permanently regarded himself as a genius.
 He is on record as saying: “I suspect that I am probably the greatest writer of the 20th century” (Harry Ritchie, “Look back in Wonder,” The Guardian, 2006).

 A journalist wrote in 2004: “This is the first time I have interviewed a self-declared genius, also the first time I have interviewed a self-declared panty fetishist” (Lynn Barber, “Now they will realise that I am a genius,” The Guardian).
-The insidious sexual themes in Wilson’s output were no doubt commercial, but are still not rated by critics.
+The insidious sexual themes in Wilson’s output were no doubt commercial, though still not rated by critics.

 According to Professor Terry Eagleton, “The Outsider is second-rate, off-the-peg philosophy from start to finish.”
 Wilson became “the most controversial intellectual in Britain…. for about six weeks; he went on to publish a rather dismal series of potboilers on crime and the occult.”
 (The Guardian, 2013).
 Eagleton further states: